wso2/docs-is/en/identity-server/next/docs/get-started/try-samples/ws-federation-webapp.md

-# Sample Passive STS web app
+# Sample WS-Federation web app

-This page guides you through enabling login for a WS-Federation-based web application.
+This guide provides step-by-step instructions to enable login for a WS-Federation-based web application using WSO2 Identity Server's Passive Security Token Service (Passive STS).

 !!! info
     WSO2 Identity Server's passive security token service (Passive STS) is used as the WS-Federation implementation.